MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/upgrade/upgrade-permissions.md

 4. Include the new AL permission sets and permission set extension objects into an AL project and compile the extension package.

-5. Publish and install the extension on your version 18 deployment.e
+5. Publish and install the extension on your version 18 deployment.

 ## See Also